OlegEkt/KSEpack/README.md

 # KSEpack

-It`s my first expirience for creating site
+It`s my first experience for creating site